This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 The superuser is only used to set up the database and create migrator and application users.
 You can avoid using the superuser by setting up the database yourself, as described in the database configuration section of Gradle Enterprise’s installation manual.
 Please contact Gradle support for help with this. |

-This embeds your database superuser credentials in your Helm values file, meaning it must be kept secure.
-If you prefer to provide the credentials as a Kubernetes secret, consult Gradle Enterprise’s database configuration instructions. |
+This action embeds your database superuser credentials in your Helm values file.
+It must be kept secure.
+If you prefer to provide the credentials as a Kubernetes secret, consult Gradle Enterprise’s database configuration instructions.

-Appendix B: Storing Build Scans in Amazon S3
+Appendix B: Storing Build Scans in S3

-Obtain the required permissions
+1. Obtain the required permissions

 You will need permission to create and manage Amazon S3 buckets.
-You will also need to create IAM policies, roles, and instance profiles, but you already permission to do that from the eksctl
+You also need to create IAM policies, roles, and instance profiles, but you already permission to do that from the eksctl

 policies.